Wooldrum/ChatterMod/README.md

 twitch.1.channelName=your_twitch_channel_name
 twitch.1.oauthToken=YOUR_OAUTH_TOKEN_HERE

-**Beta Notes**
+**Beta Notes:**

-    _This is a beta release, so bugs may be present.
+    This is a beta release, so bugs may be present.
 Please report any issues you find!
-    The next major planned feature is a full in-game configuration screen via Mod Menu, which will replace the need for most commands._
+    The next major planned feature is a full in-game configuration screen via Mod Menu, which will replace the need for most commands.